hydrosolutions/SAPPHIRE_Forecast_Tools/doc/configuration.md

 ```

 ### The config all stations library file
 The SAPPHIRE forecast tools need to have an overview over which stations are available for forecasting.
 This information is stored in the config_all_stations_library.json file.
 The file is a list of dictionaries, where each dictionary contains information about one station.
 The station code is used as the key of the dictionary.
-Please note that the present version of the software it is assumed that gauge stations do not start with the character '3'.
+Please note that the present version of the software it is assumed that gauge stations start with the character '1'.
 Currently, only the Russian river and site names are used in the forecast dashboard.
 Please refer to the file config/config_all_station_library.json for a working example.
 All entries marked with an * are exported by the iEasyHydro SKD library from the iEasyHydro database by default but the values are not used in the Forecast Tools.
 If you have to set up the all stations configuration file manually, you may use dummy data for the entries marked with *.
 The following information is stored for each station:
 - *id (float): Site identifier exported from iEasyHydro SKD.
 Example value: 1.0
 - basin (string): Name of the river basin.
 Example value: "Sihl"
 - lat (float): Latitude of station.
 Example value: 47.368327